mickplouffe/Git-Experimentations-with-GH/README.md

 ## License

-This repository is maintained for personal use and learning purposes.
-The content and documentation are provided "**as is**", without warranty of any kind, express or implied.
+This project is made available under the MIT License.
+It is intended for educational and entertainment purposes.
+Please see the [LICENSE](LICENSE) file for full license details.
+Note that this project is provided "as is," without warranty of any kind.